Become a CASA Volunteer - Give the Gift of Hope

 BECOME A CASA VOLUNTEER

-As a CASA Volunteer Advocate, you are empowered by the courts to help ensure children find a safe, nurturing, and permanent home.
+As a CASA Volunteer, you are empowered by the courts to help ensure children find a safe, nurturing, and permanent home.
 You will not only bring positive change to the lives of these vulnerable children, but to their children and generations to come.

 How do I get started?